 People should realize that because the film business is a business, there is no great mystery as to what contributes to films that get made — the bottom line of profit.
-Audiences do have power over dictating what kind of films get made — by going to see films on their opening weekends, by social media reviews and shares, by buying DVDs and downloads.
+Audiences do have power over dictating what kind of films get made — by going to see films on their opening weekends, by social media reviews and shares, by buying films, going to see films, and views on services or downloads.
 Studios are just businesses that are accountable to shareholders, and they will make decisions based on what did well in the past.
 Consumers have to value their economic power as their ability to vote in the marketplace — and vote for what they want to see more.

 Following a wonderful special preview at Shea’s Theater, we traveled the film festival circuit, and MANNA FROM HEAVEN proved to be a crowd-pleaser.
 Liz Smith, Ain’t It Cool News, and other nationally respected journalists gave it a great response.

 To our delight, theaters were selling out, extra screenings were being added, and we were being invited to festivals by their directors.
 The movie had strong word-of-mouth.